-Mr GE Ferns resigned as Financial Director in March 2014 and Mr F Botha was appointed.
-In terms of the JSE Listings Requirements, the committee has considered and satisfied itself of the appropriateness of the expertise and experience of the outgoing financial director, Mr GE Ferns.
-Mr F Botha will be overseeing the finalisation of the 2014 integrated annual report.
+In terms of the JSE Listings Requirements, the committee has considered and satisfied itself of the appropriateness of the expertise and experience of the financial director Mr F Botha.

 AUDIT AND RISK COMMITTEE REPORT

 The committee approved the structure of appointments to the internal audit function and its performance, as well as reviewing the internal audit reports.
 After reviewing the internal financial controls of the group, nothing has come to the attention of the Committee that indicates that the internal financial controls were not operating effectively during the financial year.